 - It lets you participate without deep pockets.
-Fundrise is one of the few crowdfunded real estate investment options that’s available if you’re a non accredited investor.
+Fundrise is one of the few real estate investment options available if you’re a non-accredited investor.

 - You can invest in an IRA.
-Your dividends will be taxable, but if you funnel them into a Fundrise IRA, it will give you a tax shelter.
+Your dividends will be taxable, but funneling them into a Fundrise IRA will give you a tax shelter.

 The Three Biggest Disadvantages of Fundrise

 - Lack of liquidity.
 As with any investment vehicle, there are disadvantages to Fundrise.
 The biggest is the lack of liquidity.
 Fundrise is illiquid compared to a public REIT.
 With Fundrise, you won’t have access to your money immediately if something goes wrong in your life and you need to get fast cash out of your investments.
 Given that, it should be viewed as a long term investment.

 - The possibility of losing money when you sell your shares.
 Because there’s a 60-day lag between when you request to sell your shares and when that order is processed, you can suffer a loss if the value of your investment declines within that window.

 Who Should Invest in Fundrise

 Fundrise isn’t the right investment option for everybody.
 That’s not because it isn’t a good place to park your money and watch it grow, but because there are other basics you should take care of before you add this to your portfolio.

 Let’s look at who should consider investing in Fundrise.

 - Those who have an emergency fund in place.
 Because you’ll need access to money with total liquidity in case of an emergency, you should make sure you have sufficient emergency savings before you invest in Fundrise.

 - Those who are maxing out their 401(k).
 You should first be maxing out your 401(k) up to your full company match.
 If you’re not doing that, you’re leaving free money on the table (which is never a good wealth-building strategy).

 - Those who want to use Fundrise as a learning tool.
 Fundrise really shines by giving motivated individuals a relatively safe way to learn and hone their craft as a real estate investor.